davedoesdev/simple-crypt/README.md

 **Return:**

 `{Object | Buffer | String}` The key.
-This could be a `Buffer`, binary-encoded string, internal RSA key object or an object containing a key derived from a password (see [parse_key](#cryptparse_keykey)).
+This could be a `Buffer`, binary-encoded string, internal RSA key object or an object containing a key derived from a password (see [parse_key](#cryptparse_keykey-cb)).

 <sub>Go: [TOC](#tableofcontents) | [Crypt.prototype](#toc_cryptprototype)</sub>

 ## Crypt.prototype.encrypt(data, [iv], cb)

-> Encrypt data using AES-128-CBC and the key you passed to [Crypt](#cryptkey-options) when you created this object.
+> Encrypt data using AES-128-CBC and the key you passed to [Crypt.make](#cryptmakekey-options-cb) when you created this object.
 If you passed a (PEM-encoded) RSA public key then a random AES key is created and the public key is used to encrypt it (using RSAES-OAEP).
 The encrypted AES key is made available along with the encrypted data (see below).

 **Parameters:**

 - `{Object | Buffer | String} data` The data to be encrypted.

-  - If you didn't pass `options.json` as `false` to [Crypt](#cryptkey-options) then the data will be JSON-serialized before it's encrypted.
+  - If you didn't pass `options.json` as `false` to [Crypt.make](#cryptmakekey-options-cb) then the data will be JSON-serialized before it's encrypted.
 Otherwise, it must be a `Buffer` or binary-encoded string.

-  - If you didn't pass `options.check` as `false` to [Crypt](#cryptkey-options) then a SHA-256 checksum is prepended to the data before it's encrypted.
+  - If you didn't pass `options.check` as `false` to [Crypt.make](#cryptmakekey-options-cb) then a SHA-256 checksum is prepended to the data before it's encrypted.

-  - If you didn't pass `options.pad` as `false` to [Crypt](#cryptkey-options) then the data will be padded to a multiple of 16 bytes.
+  - If you didn't pass `options.pad` as `false` to [Crypt.make](#cryptmakekey-options-cb) then the data will be padded to a multiple of 16 bytes.

 - `{Buffer | String} [iv]` Optional initialisation vector (salt) to use for AES encryption.
 If not supplied, a random one is created.